 5G: Promise vs. reality

-5G is already up to 10 times faster than 4G, which is insanely cool.
+5G is already up to 10 times faster than 4G in some places, which is insanely cool.
 Theoretically, 5G devices will able to reach peaks of 10 Gbps.
 But what does a person actually do with all that speed?

 Well, in daily life, little annoyances like forgetting to download a full-length movie before a flight will disappear.
 5G will enable gigabit downloads in seconds.
-Even now, before 5G is fully built out, I was able to download a 1-hour, 48-minute movie in just 49 seconds over AT&T’s 5G+ network, which hit peak speeds of 956 Mbps in our testing.
+Even now, before 5G is fully built out, I was able to download a 1-hour, 48-minute movie in just 49 seconds over AT&T’s 5G Plus network, which hit peak speeds of 956 Mbps in our testing.
 Even on T-Mobile's slower low-band 5G network, we could download the 3.5-hour movie The Irishman in less than 3 minutes off Netflix.

-Adriane Blum, Ookla’s marketing director, said you’ll still be able to do all the “same things you did prior to 5G rolling out, but what’s going to happen is it will happen at a clip that will feel like the blink of an eye.”
+Adriane Blum, Ookla’s marketing director, told us last year that you’ll still be able to do all the “same things you did prior to 5G rolling out, but what’s going to happen is it will happen at a clip that will feel like the blink of an eye.”

 It isn’t just 5G’s crazy-fast peak speeds that will improve our lives.
 The new generation of connectivity will also improve average speeds, because carriers are able to make use of new frequencies that were previously unused for mobile, opening up capacity.

-“You’re raising the maximum speed, but you’re also raising the speed at the worst time of day in the worst location,” said Ian Fogg, Opensignal’s vice president of analysis.
+“You’re raising the maximum speed, but you’re also raising the speed at the worst time of day in the worst location,” Ian Fogg, Opensignal’s vice president of analysis, said last year.